-If you experience any side effects, talk to your doctor, pharmacist or nurse.
-This includes any possible side effects not listed in this booklet or the Patient Information Leaflet.
-You can also report side effects directly via the national reporting systems below:
+If you get any side effects, talk to your doctor, pharmacist or nurse.
+This includes any possible side effects not listed in this booklet or the package leaflet.
+You can also report side effects directly via the national reporting systems.